Policies & Forms

 Like most organizations, we also collect, use and disclose information for purposes related to or secondary to our primary purposes.
 The most common examples of our related and secondary purposes are as follows:

-• The Coordinator of the Trent University Counselling Centre is a member of the Ontario College of Social Workers.
+- The Director of the Trent University Student Wellness Centre is a member of the Ontario College of Social Workers.
 Therefore, this regulatory body may inspect our records and interview our staff as a part of their regulatory activities in the public interest.

 PROTECTING PERSONAL INFORMATION